DanielGiedraitis/Data-Science-Machine-Learning-Portfolio/README.md

 ---

-Welcome to my data science portfolio, showcasing a collection of both ongoing and completed projects.
+Welcome to my data science and machine learning portfolio, showcasing a collection of both ongoing and completed projects.
 This portfolio includes links to current projects in my portfolio as well as examples of my hands on experience in the different fields of Data Science and Machine Learning.

 ### Table of Contents